MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 After you enable the project cost budget feature, the page is refreshed, and a **Budget match priorities** tab is added.

-## Importing budget from estimatesCreate a Create a project cost budget
+## Importing cost budget from estimates

-To create a project cost budget, follow these steps.
+Projects are planned by defining tasks, assigning resources, and estimating material and expense costs.
+This is reflected in the estimates of the project which can be referred under **Estimates** tab.
+By following these steps, well-planned estimates can be used as the foundation for creating a project cost budget.
+This can be accomplished by importing the estimates into the budget.

 1. Sign in to Project Operations.
 1. In the left navigation, change the area to **Projects**.